b-gibbs/the_gyre/_coursework/Linear_Regression.md

       </h3>
       <hr>
       <p>
-        <a href="https://stanford.edu/~mwaskom/software/seaborn/">Seaborn</a> is a cool Python plotting library built on top of matplotlib.
+        <a href="https://stanford.edu/~mwaskom/software/seaborn/" target="_blank">Seaborn</a> is a cool Python plotting library built on top of matplotlib.
 It provides convenient syntax and shortcuts
         for many common types of plots, along with better-looking defaults.</p>
       <p>We can also use
-        <a href="https://stanford.edu/~mwaskom/software/seaborn/tutorial/regression.html#functions-to-draw-linear-regression-models">seaborn regplot</a> for the scatterplot above.
+        <a href="https://stanford.edu/~mwaskom/software/seaborn/tutorial/regression.html#functions-to-draw-linear-regression-models" target="_blank">seaborn regplot</a> for the scatterplot above.
 This provides automatic linear regression fits (useful for data exploration
         later on).
 Here's one example below.</p>

     </div>